-4.1.4.
+- 4.1.4.
 The Local Authority Prevention Network (LAPN), which was developed under the NWPP, is a key component in continuing to build capacity in local authorities for the promotion of resource efficiency and waste prevention at a local and grassroots level for the benefit of their localities.
 The programme has demonstrated that implementing waste prevention and resource efficiencies in an organisation can lead to significant savings, in addition to the obvious environmental benefits.
 In many instances, local authority staff have been seconded to work specifically on prevention projects.
-This has developed capacity in local authorities so that their staff can in turn enable local organisations (including their own) to prevent waste. included Projects have prevention in a wide range of sectors including community, and business commercial organisations such shopping centres, a regional
+This has developed capacity in local authorities so that their staff can in turn enable local organisations (including their own) to prevent waste.
+Projects have included prevention in a wide range of sectors including community, commercial and business organisations such as shopping centres, a regional airport, hospitals, construction, farms, university, public organisations, pubs and schools. - 4.1.5.
+A review of Producer Responsibility Initiatives (PRIs) e.g. waste electrical and electronic equipment (WEEE), batteries, End-of- Life Vehicles (ELVs), packaging, tyres, and farm plastics has commenced The CCMA Enterprise Strategy Working Group and other stakeholders will be consulted as necessary during this review.
+It is envisaged it will be completed by December 2012.

-Illustrative Example 4: Offaly County Council's partnership with businesses helped them reduce water consumption in hotels that significantly reduced Water Charges.
+Illustrative Example 4: Offaly County Council's partnership with businesses helped them reduce water consumption in hotels that significantly reduced water charges.
 Substantial savings are being obtained by carrying out a full audit of a premises and implementing recommended water conservation devices and practices to reduce consumption through the water meter.
 Savings achieved have been in the range of 41% to 83% of annual consumption, and a minimum of €1,500 per annum in water charges, depending on the business.